Skip to content

 The Importance of Minutes

-A helpful example of how corporate minutes played a key role in the outcome of a lawsuit is a 15-year-old case involving the Walt Disney Co.
+A helpful example of how corporate minutes played a key role in the outcome of a lawsuit is a 2006 case involving the Walt Disney Co.
 Although this litigation involved a for-profit business, the general principles apply in the nonprofit context as well.

 Conclusion